 - Restart the computer.

-Mic and Cam defaults can be accessed in a number of ways in Chrome and Edge, but the easiest is to paste the following links into your URL bar:
+For Chrome and Edge, Mic and Cam defaults can be accessed in a number of ways, but the easiest is to paste the following links into your URL bar:

 On Macs running Mojave (10.14.x) or above, please double check apps that ask permission for camera and mic in the System Preferences, under the Security/Privacy tab: